-The Remembrance Day event in North Burnaby includes a parade followed by a ceremony beside the running track at Confederation Park.
+In years without a pandemic, the Remembrance Day event in North Burnaby includes a parade followed by a ceremony beside the running track at Confederation Park.

 The parade usually starts at around 10:40 am from near the McGill Library at 4595 Albert Street.
 The procession of veterans, cadets, military officers, police and other participants marches down Albert Street before turning up Alpha Avenue and finishing at the park.

-The ceremony at Confederation Park takes place at the Cenotaph which is on Penzance Drive almost across the street from the Burnaby Central Railway which is located at 120 North Willingdon Avenue.
+The ceremony at Confederation Park typically takes place at the Cenotaph which is on Penzance Drive almost across the street from the Burnaby Central Railway which is located at 120 North Willingdon Avenue.

 South Burnaby Ceremony & Parade

-The parade starts at around 10:30 am on Bennett Street (at the corner with Marlborough Avenue by the Fire Hall).
-From there it goes for a block along Bennett Street before turning south down Nelson Avenue to Bonsor Park at Jubilee Avenue.
+In 2019 the parade started between around 10:15 and 10:30 am at the corner of Bennett Street and Marlborough Avenue by Fire Hall #3 which is located at 6511 Marlborough.
+From there the parade went for a block along Bennett Street before turning south down Nelson Avenue to Bonsor Park at Jubilee Avenue.